Easton, Pennsylvania: Etymology

 On August 22, 1751, Thomas Penn, the son of William Penn, the colony's founder and original proprietor married Juliana Fermor.
-On September 8, 1751, a letter was sent to Colonial Governor James Hamilton by Penn requesting that a new town on the confluence of the Lehigh and Delaware Rivers be named Easton and that it be in a new county called Northampton.
+On September 8, 1751, Penn wrote a letter to Colonial Governor James Hamilton requesting that a new town on the confluence of the Lehigh and Delaware Rivers be named Easton and that it be in a new county called Northampton.
 In 1752, as requested, the city was named in honor of Lady Juliana's family estate, the Easton Neston.
 The county was named after the estate's location, which was in the south of Northamptonshire, England.

 History

 The Lenape Native Americans originally referred to present-day Easton and its surrounding region as Lechauwitank, meaning "the Place at the Forks".

 18th century

 The land that includes present-day Easton was obtained from the Lenape in the Walking Purchase in 1737.
 A plaque commemorating the transaction appears in Easton's town square.

 Thomas Penn set aside a 1000 acre tract of land at the confluence of the Lehigh and Delaware Rivers for the town's establishment, and the city was formally founded in 1752.
 The same year, Easton was selected as the county seat of Northampton County.
+Tthe municipality's street and town plan were first laid out by the surveyor William Parsons, who was commissiined by Penn.

 During the French and Indian War, the Treaty of Easton was signed in Easton by the British colonial government then governing the Province of Pennsylvania and the Native American tribes, including the Shawnee and Lenape, from what was then called Ohio Country.

 Easton and the broader Lehigh Valley region played an instrumental and supportive role during the American Revolution, which commenced in 1775.
 In recognition of the strong pro-revolutionary sentiment in the city and region, Easton was one of only three designated locations, along with Philadelphia and Trenton, New Jersey, where the Declaration of Independence was read aloud in public for the first time on July 8, 1776, at noon, four days following its unanimous passage by the Second Continental Congress in Philadelphia.
 During the Declaration's reading in Easton, the Easton flag was flown, making it one of the first non-colonial flags to fly in the Thirteen Colonies.
 The same flag was later used by a militia during the War of 1812 and currently serves as Easton's municipal flag.

-Easton maintained hospital used in the treatment of injured Continental Army soldiers during the war.
+Easton maintained a hospital used in the treatment of injured Continental Army soldiers during the war.
 On June 18, 1779, General John Sullivan led 2,500 Continental Army soldiers from Easton to engage Indian allies of the British Army on the frontier.